mytigio/SDV_DwarvenExpansion/README.md

 ### Giant Naked Molerat
 A giant naked molerat.
 These molerats are one of the few subterranian mammels dwarves were able to domesticate.
 They are used to harvest a thin milk, used frequently in dwarven cooking.

+## New Buildings

+### Cave/Medium Cave/Large Cave
+A farm animal building to house Grubs and Crabs.
+Level 2 and 3 come with an incubator to pupate grub larva and hatch crab eggs.
+Level 3 comes with a feeding chute system that will keep the feeding troughs around the building full.

 ## New Items

 ### Food / Cooking Recipes